wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 1.0.0 - (05.06.2011) =
+* New: You can use the colors red, blue, green and orange for text highlighting
+* Changed: Page menu
+* Changed: Compatibility to WordPress 3.2
 = 0.9.7 - (14.03.2011) =
 * Bugfix: Use the Wordpress gmt offset (= WordPress timezone settings) for adding messages.
 Before the time cames from the MySQL-Server
 = 0.9.6 - (15.01.2011) =